-In truth, wolves have long been the archetypal enemy of human company, preying on the unguarded boundaries of civilisation, threatening the pastoral of ideal sociality and figuring as sexual predators.
-Yet, in their way, with their complex pack interactions, they have also served as a model for society.
-Lately, this ancient enemy has been rehabilitated and reappraised, and re-wilding projects have attempted to admit them more closely into our lives.
-64 It is in this climate that new sightings of the Hull werewolf began to appear in 2015.
-The reappearance of this very English werewolf coincided with new debates about the re-wilding of the wolf in the UK and elsewhere.
-65 At the Company of Wolves conference our collaborations with Garry Marvin and the UK Wolf Trust generated further discussions around the myth of the last wolf and the possibility of re-wilding large species in Britain including wolves and lynx.
-Journalists who reported on the project allowed us to openly question what would happen if wolves returned to our forests.
-66 Interestingly, the reintroduction of wolves elsewhere has been seen as a symbolic process of atonement for the sins of the destruction of wild environments and the eradication of species due to human wrongdoing.
-67 This acknowledgement of guilt is linked to the rise of Old Stinker, to which I again turn
+New sightings of the Hull werewolf began to appear in 2015.
+The reappearance of this very English werewolf coincided with new debates about the re-wilding of the wolf in the UK, the myth of the last wolf, and the possibility of re-wilding large species in Britain, including wolves and lynx.
+69 Research groups within the academy had also began to openly question what would happen if wolves returned to our forests.
+70 Interestingly, the reintroduction of wolves has since been seen by many as a symbolic process of atonement for the sins of the destruction of wild environments and the eradication of species due to human wrongdoing.
+71 This acknowledgement of guilt is linked to the rise of Old Stinker, to which I again turn.

-I began by stating that in the 1880s the British traveller Emily Gerard accounted for the Romanian belief in werewolves by associating it with fear of the wolf.
+I began by stating that in the 1880s British traveller Emily Gerard accounted for the Romanian belief in werewolves by equating it with fear of the wolf.
 The emergence of the Hull werewolf 'Old Stinker' has reopened debates about the werewolf's relationship to the 'flesh and blood wolf', inhabiting as he does a landscape which saw some of the last wolves in England.
-Local historians, such as Charles Christian and Mike Covell, claim that 'Old Stinker' was first reported on in the eighteenth century and is not a recent phenomenon.
-However, the reappearance of Old Stinker in Hull in the present day could not be more significant or serendipitous.
+Local historians, such as Charles Christian and Mike Covell, claim that 'Old Stinker' was first reported in the eighteenth century and is not a recent phenomenon.72 However, the reappearance of Old Stinker in Hull in the present could not be more significant or serendipitous, given that 2015 marked our Company of Wolves conference and saw our collaboration with the UK Wolf Trust.
 He represents not our belief in him as a supernatural shapeshifter, but our collective guilt at the extinction of an entire indigenous species of wolf.
 Far from dismissing the myth, my instincts are to embrace it and see it as a manifestation of our cultural memory around wolves.
 There exists a tension between what is recorded by historians and what subsists within a culture's collective memory.
-The collective memory is supposedly stored in the literary-cultural.
-70 I have argued, then, that the violence of the English countryside, the English eerie, the era of late capitalism, and our cultural memory around what humans did to wolves have combined to create the myth of Old Stinker.
-And to cite Kathryn Hughes, speaking of late capitalism and alluding to our 2015 werewolf conference in The Guardian, 'in our dog-eat-dog world, it's time for werewolves'.
-71
+The collective memory is supposedly stored in the literary-cultural.73 I have argued then that the violence of the English countryside, the English eerie, the era of late capitalism, and our cultural memory around what humans did to wolves have combined to create the myth of Old Stinker.
+And to quote Kathryn Hughes, speaking of late capitalism and alluding in The Guardian to an increased interest in werewolves, in response to our symposia, 'in our dog-eat-dog world, it's time for werewolves'.74

 Contrary to the assertions of earlier writers such as Gerard, the 'Old Stinker' story tells us that belief in werewolves lives on beyond the actual lives of the wolves that were thought to inspire them.
 Rather than being dismissed as a rather fishy tale, the 'Old Stinker' myth can allow us to lament the last wolves to run free in English forests.
-As a werewolf, Old Stinker is far from being a curse; in fact, he is a gift who can reawaken the memory of what humans did to wolves, initiate re-wilding debates, and redeem the big bad wolf that filled our childhood nightmares, reminding us that it is often humans, not wolves or the supernatural, that we should fear.
+As a werewolf he is far from being a curse; in fact, he is a gift: he can reawaken the memory of what humans did to wolves, initiate re-wilding debates, and redeem the big bad wolf that filled our childhood nightmares, reminding us that it is often humans, not wolves or the supernatural, that we should fear.